 Until then, here are few items that have caught my eye and might stir your interest.

+I recently bought for my darling grandson a hand-made mobile of seagulls from a Japanese stylist and designer living in France, Masami Akatsuka.
 It currently hovers below the lamp in his bedroom and he absolutely adores it.
 Masami has a website shop, Cocon, and her work is utterly collectable whether you are considering a gift for a young friend or member of the family, or just love beautiful things..

 On Sunday 14th September, there is another Clerkenwell Vintage Fashion Fair in London.
 I am a complete sucker for most things 50s, and have been to a couple of these Fairs in the past where I managed to pick up some really fun (and very wearable) clothing and fabric.
 Considering the quality and workmanship that went into most clothing 50 years ago, the prices are remarkably reasonable - definitely worth a visit if you are in town.